EmanuelMairoll/CCC-Autumn-2018/Readme.md

 # CCC18
-My solution to the Catalysts Coding Contest 2018
+My solution to the Catalysts Coding Contest on 27th April 2018